SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 Most tools use **_Gherkin_** as this language.

-The goal is to be able to detect even more errors than TDD by targeting potential acceptance errors too and make communication between parties smoother.
+The goal is to be able to detect even more errors than TDD, by targeting potential acceptance errors too and make communication between parties smoother.

 A set of tools are currently available in order